msrlrocket/AirTracker/README.md

 Notes

 - If you prefer HTTP/file instead of MQTT, write `--json-out planes_merged.json` and have consumers read it.
+A pretty-formatted companion file `planes_merged_pretty.json` is also written for readability.
 MQTT is recommended for push updates and low-latency ESP32 updates.
 - `--by-hex` adds a `by_hex` object for O(1) lookups by hex (handy in HA templates).
 It duplicates the list data, so keep it off for the ESP32 to save memory.

 Payloads for consumers